 The 30-Day Cure Promise.
 This is the Number 1 "it sounds too good to be true" warning sign to watch out for.
 There are a lot of websites, books, videos, etc. claiming that they can cure your diabetes in 30 days.
-In fact, some of them claim they can sure your diabetes in 7 days!
+In fact, some of them claim they can cure your diabetes in 7 days!
 Some of these sites use diabetics as pawns because most diabetics don't really understand the science of diabetes pathology.

 The bottom line here is that these websites are either lying to you or they're just ignorant when it comes to understanding cell biology, hematology, and biological processes such as erythropoiesis, specifically the life cycle of erythrocytes (red blood cells).

-You see, it takes 90-120 days to turn over your red blood cells.
-So, it would be impossible to completely stabilize blood glucose levels within 30 days, let alone 7 days!
-Sure, you will be able to lower your blood glucose in 30 days or even 7 days, but, you can't obtain complete glucose stabilization, which these websites fail to mention to you.
+You see, it takes 100-120 days to turn over your red blood cells.
+So, it would be biologically impossible to completely stabilize your blood glucose within 30 days, let alone 7 days!
+Sure, you will be able to lower your blood glucose in 30 days or even 7 days with the right program, but, you can't obtain complete glucose stabilization, which these websites fail to mention to you.

 A picture of a man or woman in a doctor's lab coat.
 The reason for showing this picture is to give you confidence that the program is legit, and has been medically approved.
 But, do you see the irony here?
 They use a doctor to pull you in, but, the reason why you're still diabetic is because most doctors know very little about nutrition and how to treat diabetes without using medications!